zdebeurs/3ML_methods_old/Figures/README.md

 # X-ray Binaries in Color-Color-Intensity Diagrams

-Animated version of Figures from: de Beurs, Z. L., Islam, N., Gopalan, G., & Vrtilek, S.D.
+Animated version of Figures from our paper:

+de Beurs, Z. L., Islam, N., Gopalan, G., & Vrtilek, S.D.
 (2020).
 A Comparative Study of Machine Learning Methods for X-ray Binary Classification.
 Submitted to ApJ.

 ----
 ### 33 XRB sources in Color-Color-Intensity Space